Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Approach

 \subsection{Class Disambiguation}

 To address the issue of class ambiguity and overlaps in CAMEO/PLOVER, experts have documented instructions and annotation rules in the codebook.
 Annotators frequently consult the codebook when faced with ambiguous cases.
-In contrast, we have integrated some common rules into our machine, reducing the reliance on manual annotation and effectively handling boundary cases.
+In contrast, we can integrate this information into our machine to reduce manual annotation and effectively handling boundary cases.
+Note that incorporating excessive rules goes against our goal of designing a simple and adaptable system.
+It can lead to overfitting and inflexibility, similar to the limitations found in traditional dictionary-based methods.
+Therefore, we've chosen to include only the most frequent rules explicitly outlined in the codebook, considering this step as supplementary to our system.

 One notable rule, referred to as the \textbf{Conflict Override}, is summarized from the codebook.
 This rule gives priority to labels in Material Conflict over Verbal Conflict, as depicted in Figure \ref{fig:framework}.
 If the top predictions include candidate labels in Material Conflict, the labels in Verbal Conflict will be overridden.
 For example, we label ``protest to request'' as material PROTEST other than verbal REQUEST, as explained in Section \ref{sec:nli}.
 Similarly, we label ``convict and arrest'' as material COERCE other than verbal ACCUSE, considering the more severe actions involved.
 These rules can be easily customized and expanded by users to accommodate changes in the schema or ontology.
-Additional examples are provided in the Appendix \ref{appendix:modality table}.
+Additional discussions are provided in Appendix \ref{appendix:mode table} and \ref{appendix:flexibility}.